Anku5hk/Programmers_guide_to_Python/book.md

 ## Instances
 # create a instance of MyClass1
 some_instance = MyClass1()
-# use '.' dot operator to access methods/variables of an object
+# use the '.' dot operator to access methods/attributes of an object
 print(some_instance.other_var) # 10
 # if attribute is not found, AttributeError is returned
 print(some_instance.other_var_42) # AttributeError